nwpierce/jsb/README.md

 * can optionally emit pure ASCII JSON
 * resulting binary form can be traversed
 	* may optionally be indexed to accelerate traversal routines
+* includes an algorithm for numerically comparing stringified numbers
+	* without internally parsing to native floating point (and potentially losing precision)

 ## Potentially less desirable features: